 Several estimates of the short-term future trend of average daily hospital costs have recently been made by persons with experience in this field.
-All of these are well above the rate of 5.7 percent per year until 1970 that was assumed in the initial cost estimates for the program made when it was enacted in 1965.
-The American Hospital Association has estimated an annual rate of increase of as much as 15 percent for the next 3 to 5 years.
+The American Hospital Association has estimated an annual rate of increase of as much as 15 percent for the next few years.
 The Blue Cross Association has made a corresponding estimate of 9 percent per year in the period up to 1970.